anastop/multinet/README.md

 The goal of Multinet is to provide a fast, controlled and resource-efficient way to boot large-scale SDN topologies.
-It builds on the [Mininet](https://github.com/mininet/mininet) project to emulate SDN networks via multiple isolated topologies, each mapped to a separate VM, and all connected to the same controller.
+It builds on the [Mininet](https://github.com/mininet/mininet) project to emulate SDN networks via multiple isolated topologies, each launched on a separate machine, and all connected to the same controller.

-Multinet has been verified with the Lithium release of OpenDaylight controller, where we managed to successfully boot and make visible to the controller a distributed topology of 3000 switches.
+Multinet has been verified with the Lithium release of the OpenDaylight controller, where we managed to successfully boot a distributed topology of 3000 OVS switches.

 _Why isolated topologies?_